rubyonjets/jets-docs/_docs/database/dynamodb/vs/dynamoid.md

 Product.where(name: "Smartphone").or(name: "Laptop")
 ```

 Both libraries have several ways to query.
 The comparison syntax is similar.
-A key difference is that Dynomite uses `key_condition_expression`, and Dynamoid uses the now legacy `key_conditions`.
+A key difference is that Dynomite uses `key_condition_expression`, and Dynamoid uses the AWS legacy `key_conditions`.
 A few additional querying expressions like `or` is supported by Dynomite.

 Learn more: [Dynomite Querying Expressions]({% link _docs/database/dynamodb/querying/expressions.md %}).